WALKING

 Local attractions

 Only a 10 minute drive from Craigs Farm, this is a very well preserved triangular medieval moated fortress castle.
+It’s easy and fun to imagine / fantasise what life would have been like for the inhabitants here, many hundreds of years ago.
 Requires the purchase of a modestly priced ticket to park and visit.

 A tiny museum set up in what was Robert Burns home when he lived in Dumfries.
 The exhibit pays a heartfelt homage to Scotland’s greatest poet and philosopher.
 Requires purchase of a modestly priced ticket to visit.

 A small but perfectly formed local council supported Art Gallery, with a permanent collection of Scottish and local artists work.
 There is almost always an interesting visiting exhibition too.
-Not to mention a shop that is choc-full of eclectic craft and art from local creative people.
+Not to mention a shop that is choc-full of eclectic craft and art from local artists, designers and creative people.

 An old-school hospitality fancy Victorian hotel near the Town Centre.
 It features a truly great, award winning, spa and pool, for a brilliant day of massages, self-care and other pampering activities.
 Also offers good food and drinks at reasonable prices.